junxit/us-congress-bills-116/metadata.md

 - 2020-07-24 — Ms. Fudge asked unanimous consent to consider as introduced.
 - 2020-07-24 — On agreeing to the resolution Agreed to without objection. (text: CR H3849)
 - 2020-07-24 — Passed/agreed to in House: On agreeing to the resolution Agreed to without objection.
+- 2020-07-27 — Passed/agreed to in Senate: Received in the Senate, considered, and agreed to without amendment by Unanimous Consent.(consideration: CR S4513)
+- 2020-07-27 — Received in the Senate, considered, and agreed to without amendment by Unanimous Consent. (consideration: CR S4513)